So you’re about to move to Singapore? Here’s one perspective on being a teenager in Singapore by New Zealander Jake Riggir.

 Another positive is the people you meet.
 Yes they come and go, but with Facebook and Skype, it’s pretty easy to keep in contact with people you meet.
 These people aren’t just any people; they’re friends who you connect with that share the bond of moving away from their home country.
 You’ll be very thankful of this later in life when you’re backpacking around Europe, America, Asia, NZ or Aus, and you need a place to crash.
 You’re bound to know someone from basically anywhere in the world living here.

 There’s also a lot on in Singapore.
-Universal Studios is pretty awesome (as long as it’s not too busy), and there’s more to do at Sentosa too such as the Luge and Adventure Cove waterpark, but that gets rather expensive so you don’t really want to be doing that every single weekend, so this list of things for teenagers to do in Singapore comes in handy.
+Universal Studios is pretty awesome (as long as it’s not too busy), and there’s more to do at Sentosa too such as the Luge and Adventure Cove waterpark, but that gets rather expensive so you don’t really want to be doing that every single weekend.
 When you turn18 years old and can have your ‘first’ drink or two, there are many places where you can buy cheap beers and enjoy the company of other ’18’ year olds – Newton Circus and Holland Village are great for this.
 The Singapore nightlife and clubbing scene is up there with the world’s best, so you can expect famous DJ’s making regular appearances here.

 A huge positive to Singapore is the small size.
 You can get anywhere in the country in a relatively quick time (depending on traffic), and there is cheap public transport everywhere.
 It costs you a maximum $2.80 to get from one side of the country to the other.
 This means you don’t have an excuse to go meet up with your new mates; so get off the computer and socialise!

 As you can see, the positives completely outweigh the negatives.
 Living in Singapore as a teenager is great.
 It may get frustrating at times, but I can guarantee that when you leave this place, you will miss it a whole lot.
 You’ll be back here on holiday in no time!